2 Connecticut officers fired over treatment of man paralyzed in police van after 2022 arrest

 Five officers, including Lavandier and Rivera, were criminally charged on allegations they cruelly mistreated and neglected Cox, who was left paralyzed from the chest down and is suing the officers and the city for $100 million.
 The criminal cases remain pending.

-All five officers — Lavandier, Rivera, Oscar Diaz and Betsy Segui be fired.
-The fifth officer criminally charged, Ronald Pressley — have pleaded not guilty.
+All five officers — Lavandier, Rivera, Oscar Diaz, and Betsy Segui be fired.
+The fifth officer criminally charged, Ronald Pressley — has pleaded not guilty.

 Their lawyers have said they should not be fired.
 Gregory Cerritelli, who represents Segui, has called them “scapegoats” for the department’s “inadequate training and policies.”